History of the Boy Scouts of America: Scouting comes to the United States

-James West and the early days
+1910s

 The new BSA office at 200 Fifth Avenue opened in January 1911, with West at the helm and the movement began to grow at a rapid pace.
 One of West's first tasks was to revise the British-based program outline in Seton's handbook and adapt it for American boys.
 West was instrumental in expanding the third part of the Scout Oath:

 He also pushed to add three parts to the Scout Law: brave, clean, and reverent.
 He then pressed article III of the constitution of the BSA, now known as the religious principle:

+Emblem

+The fleur-de-lis was used early on by Lord Baden-Powell in the Scouting movement.
+This symbol was criticized by some early on as Baden-Powell explained in 1933.
+He explained that some had accused scouting to be a military movement and as proof that the fleur-de-lis was nothing more than a spear-head, the emblem of battle.
+He defended the movement by stating that, while Scouts support the military, Scouting is not soldiering.
+In Lessons From The Varsity Of Life, he stated that "The crest is the fleur-de-lys, a lily, the emblem of peace and purity."
+He further explained that he "chose the Fleur-de-Lys, which marks the North point on the compass, as the Scout is the man who can show the way like a compass needle."
+It was used to remind the scouts of the three promises he made: Duty to Others, Duty to God and Duty to Self.
+This international symbol of scouting was embraced by the American Leaders.
+An eagle and the shield were superimposed to represent American Scouting.

+Organization

 As the BSA grew, the concept of the local council grew as a method of administration.
 With the local council came the beginning of the Commissioner Service.
 Local commissioners formed the first councils and started the tradition of direct support to the Scoutmaster.
 A first-class council had a paid commissioner, and could keep 15 cents of each 25-cent registration, while second-class councils with volunteer commissioners could keep five cents.

-The first annual meeting was held in February 1911 at the White House.
-It was agreed that the President of the United States— then William Howard Taft —was to be the honorary president of the BSA.
-Every U.S. president since has been elected by the Executive Board as the honorary president of the BSA.
-Former President Theodore Roosevelt was selected as the Chief Scout Citizen and honorary vice-president.
-Gifford Pinchot was selected as Chief Woodsman.
+The first Annual Meeting took place on February 14 and 15, 1911 in Washington, DC.
+The council arrived at Union Station by a patrol of boy scouts.
+The meeting took place mostly at the New Willard Hotel.
+On the afternoon of February 14, the delegation walked to the White House to meet President Taft, the honorary president of the BSA who "addressed the council, expressed his interest in the movement, and his approval of its purposes to develop the American youth into potential defenders of the Nation.
+Were also in attendance, Sir Baden-Powell and British Ambassador James Bryce.
+According to Mr. West, the Boy Scouts of America had approximately 300,000 members at that point.